Weekend (1967 film)

-Weekend (Week-end) is a 1967 French postmodern black comedy film written and directed by Jean-Luc Godard and starring Mireille Darc and Jean Yanne, both of whom were mainstream French TV stars.
-Jean-Pierre Léaud, comic star of numerous French New Wave films including Truffaut's The 400 Blows and Godard's earlier Masculin Féminin, appeared in two roles.
-Raoul Coutard served as cinematographer; Weekend was his last collaboration with Godard for over a decade.
+Weekend (Week-end) is a 1967 postmodern black comedy film written and directed by Jean-Luc Godard, based on Julio Cortázar's short story "La autopista del Sur".
+It stars mainstream French TV stars Mireille Darc and Jean Yanne.
+Jean-Pierre Léaud, star of numerous French New Wave films, including François Truffaut's The 400 Blows (1959) and Godard's earlier Masculin Féminin (1966), appeared in two roles.
+Raoul Coutard served as cinematographer.

-Plot summary
+Plot

 Roland and Corinne Durand are a bourgeois couple.
 Each has a secret lover and conspires to murder the other.
-They drive out to Corinne's parents' home in the country to secure her inheritance from her dying father, resolving to resort to murder if necessary.
-The trip becomes a chaotically picaresque journey through a French countryside populated by bizarre characters and punctuated by violent car accidents.
+They drive to Corinne's parents' home in the country to secure her inheritance from her dying father, resolving to resort to murder if necessary.
+The trip becomes a chaotic journey through a French countryside populated by bizarre characters and punctuated by violent car accidents.
 After their own Facel-Vega is destroyed in a collision, they wander through a series of vignettes involving class struggle and figures from literature and history, such as Louis Antoine de Saint-Just and Emily Brontë.

+In a metafictional touch, some scenes show the characters in the film being self-aware such as a driver asking Roland after being flagged down, "Are you in a film or reality?", the film's real actors from the Italian co-production being mentioned during Corinne and Roland's search for a car to Oinville (to which they never specify further as to which Oinville they are referring to), and various intertitles which are a defining feature to Godard's films.

 When Corinne and Roland eventually arrive at her parents' place, they discover that her father has died and her mother refuses to give them a share of the spoils.
 They kill her and hit the road again, only to fall into the hands of a group of hippie revolutionaries (calling themselves the Seine and Oise Liberation Front) that support themselves through theft and cannibalism.
 Killed during an escape attempt, Roland is chopped up and cooked.